Preventing pet theft and what to do if a dog is stolen

 • Use missing and stolen animal websites such as DogLost.
 They help reunite missing pets with their owners by offering free advice and support.

-Need to know: Pet theft has previously been seen as property being taken from the owner.
+Need to know: The Pet Abduction Act, which received Royal Assent in May 2024, made pet abduction a criminal offence in England and Northern Ireland.
+Pet theft was previously recorded as property being taken from the owner.
 But as we all know, our dogs are far more than a belonging to us.
 They are part of the family.
-Following a rise in dogs being stolen over lockdown, the Government Pet Theft taskforce was launched in 2021.
-It announced that pet abduction will become a criminal offence in England.
+The Act will come into force in August 2024.
 The aim is to reflect the emotional distress caused but also, to deter thieves in the first place and ensure that the punishment reflects the crime.

 Tips for using social media to find your dog